EEC-Developers/eec_docs/USAGE.md

    (EXENAME and MODNAME can be combined). '.m' will get appended to name.

 `DIR=MODULEDIR/K` Like OPT DIR, allows to add more directories to module search path.
-The order in which ECX searches modules is
+The order in which EEC searches modules is
    1. Commandline MODULEDIR/K (right to left),
    2. `OPT DIR` (right to left)
-   3. `ecx-<target>-dir` environment variable (right to left)
+   3. `eec-<target>-dir` environment variable (right to left)

 ## Other